-Name of the subsidiary Country of Incorporation Percentage hold ing/ interest (%) As at 31 March 2022 As at 31 March 2021 Neuland Laboratories Inc. United States of America 100 100 Neuland Laboratories K.K Japan 100 100
+Name of the subsidiary Country of Incorporation Percentage holdi Percentage holding/ interest (%) As at 31 March 2022 As at 31 March 2021 Neuland Laboratories Inc. United States of America 100 100 Neuland Laboratories K.K Japan 100 100

 Principal activity of the subsidiary is providing marketing support services to Neuland Laboratories Limited (Parent Company).